-- 1 Count the number of audio channels visible in the A1 track.
+1 Count the number of audio channels visible in the A1 track.

-The track header shows "1.0" to indicate the presence of one mono audio channel, and the clips in the track display only one channel of audio. - 2 Count the number of audio channels in the A2 and A3 tracks.
+The track header shows "1.0" to indicate the presence of one mono audio channel, and the clips in the track display only one channel of audio.

+2 Count the number of audio channels in the A2 and A3 tracks.
 Each track should have two channels.

-However, the waveforms reveal that one of the tracks may be mismatched.
-Looking closely at the clip waveforms in the A2 and A3 tracks, you'll see that the A3 track clip has waveforms in both channels, whereas the A2 track waveforms appear only in the upper channel, and the lower channel appears empty, which is an indicator that the clip does not match the track settings.
+However, the clips reveal that one of the tracks may be mismatched.
+Looking closely at the clips in the A2 and A3 tracks, you'll see that the A3 track clip occupies both channels, whereas the A2 track clips appear only to have media in the upper channel, and the lower channel appears empty, which is an indicator that the clip does not match the track settings.
 Although this discrepancy may not seem like a big deal, it can later become an issue when you are editing, panning, and mixing tracks.